Seed Grants and Project Support

 - Notifications by Monday Friday 2 July 2021

 - Projects completed by Friday 2 December 2022

 - Final reports submitted by Monday 19 December 2022

 To be eligible the applicant must be:

 - enrolled in or employed by an Australian University as a PhD student or level A-D academic who is within 10 years of their PhD being awarded

 - based in Australia for the duration of the project

-- positioned to complete the project by Friday 3 December 2021.The project must directly supervised by a Chief Investigator or Associate Investigator of the CRE
+- positioned to complete the project by Friday 2 December 2022.
+Your primary supervisor must be a Chief Investigator or Associate Investigator of the CRE

 The research project must align with the New Knowledge activities of the CRE WHiRL in any of the following topic areas:

 Applications relevant to Aboriginal or Torres Strait Islander health must include in the supervision team CRE WHiRL Chief Investigator Dr Jacqueline Boyle.

 You are ineligible if you: